Short-range production of three bottom mesons: Introduction

 In the hadronic molecule scenario of exotic states, the two-body interactions responsible for binding the constituents are known to leave clear imprints on three-body dynamics~\cite{Braaten:2004rn,Bedaque:1998kg,Bedaque:1998km,Bedaque:1999ve,Liu:2024uxn}, thereby offering a novel means to quantify the underlying two-body forces through suitable three-body observables.

 The Efimov effect, a striking phenomenon in three-body dynamics, describes the emergence of shallow three-particle bound states (trimers) in systems with resonant interactions characterized by a large two-body scattering length $a$~\cite{Efimov:1970zz}.
-Given that the $Z_{b}(10610)$ and $Z'_{b}(10650)$ (also known as $T_{b\bar{b}1}(10610)$ and $T_{b\bar{b}1}(10650)^+$, respectively~\cite{ParticleDataGroup:2024cfk}) lie very close to the $B^*\bar{B}$ and $B^*\bar{B}^*$ thresholds, respectively, the possible appearance of the Efimov effect in systems of three $B$ mesons has been investigated in detail within a dimer-particle framework based on nonrelativistic effective field theory (NREFT), assuming that $Z_{b}(10610)$ and $Z'_{b}(10650)$ are shallow bound states of the corresponding open-bottom channels~\cite{Lin:2017dbo}.
-It was shown that the $(I,S)=(3/2,1(2))$ and $(1/2,0)$ channels of the $Z'_b B^*$ system are very close to the emergence of trimer states due to the Efimov effect but that the attraction is not quite enough.
-Conversely, the observation of Efimov states in these channels would imply a strongly attractive $B^*\bar{B}^*$ interaction, which in turn would strongly suggest the existence of a two-body bound or virtual state composed of a $B^*\bar{B}^*$ pair.
-Moreover, the absence of Efimov states implies that no three-body force is required at leading order in pionless EFT with only short-range contact interactions considered, which in turn enables parameter-free predictions for other three-body observables within the same framework.
+Given that the $Z_{b}(10610)$ and $Z^\prime_{b}(10650)$ (also referred to as $T_{b\bar{b}1}(10610)$ and $T_{b\bar{b}1}(10650)^+$, respectively~\cite{ParticleDataGroup:2024cfk}, and denoted hereafter as $Z$ and $Z^\prime$) lie very close to the $B^*\bar{B}$ and $B^*\bar{B}^*$ thresholds, respectively, the possible emergence of the Efimov physics in systems of three $B$ mesons has been investigated in detail within a dimer--particle framework based on nonrelativistic effective field theory, assuming that $Z$ and $Z^\prime$ are shallow bound states of the corresponding open-bottom channels~\cite{Lin:2017dbo}.
+The argument for the existence or non-existence of the Efimov effect is most straightforward for systems of identical bosons.
+In this case it occurs when at least two out of three pairs have resonant attractive interactions.
+In systems where the relevant two-body subchannels have nontrivial spin and isospin quantum numbers and are superpositions of different pair interactions, like the $Z$ and $Z^\prime$, the counting is more complicated.
+Here one has to determine an effective number of attractively interacting pairs and it is more convenient to analyze the cutoff dependence of observables.
+The physical reason for the absence of the Efimov effect can be deduced from the $Z^{(\prime)}$-$B^{(*)}$ scattering lengths calculated in \cite{Lin:2017dbo}.
+In some channels, the scattering length is small and positive, which indicates a weak repulsion in the three-body system.
+The $(I,S)=(3/2,1(2))$ and $(1/2,0)$ channels of the $Z^\prime_b B^*$ system, however, have a large negative scattering length indicating an attractive interaction just below the critical attraction for the formation of an Efimov state.
+For a more detailed discussion of this issue, we refer the reader to Ref.~\cite{Lin:2017dbo}.
+Moreover, the absence of Efimov states implies that no three-body force is required at leading order in NREFT with only short-range contact interactions considered, which in turn enables parameter-free predictions for other three-body observables within the same framework.
 Similar analyses have also been performed for systems of $D$ and $D^*$ mesons~\cite{Canham:2009zq,Fu:2025joa}.